Frankasaurus/frankasaurus.github.io/content/index.md

 - [[Roderick]]
 - [[Vimak Vaimei-Laga]]

+> [!info]
-Some links may result in a 404 page, which is normal (I haven't created those pages yet).
+> Some links might result in a 404 page.
+This means that the page isn't created yet.
+> If you encounter any other issues, please notify me.